Cristina-Pat/address-book/docs/domain-models-test-plan.md

 **US5**\
 As an Address Book app user,I want the application to prevent duplicated phone numbers or emails to ensure accuracy in my contact list and avoid errors.
-(HasSet for unique emails and phone numbers???)

 **US6**\
 As an Address Book app user, I want to be able to view my all contacts, to have a comprehensive overview about my